 Your bowel will be inflated with a little air so that good views are seen.
 This can sometimes be uncomfortable.
 Please tell the nurse if you have any discomfort.

-You can watch the procedure on the screen if you feel awake enough.
+You can watch the procedure on the screen if you feel awake enough and wish to do so?

 How Do I Get The Results?